pvanallen/delft-ai-toolkit/docs/teachable.md

 1. ***Install the Model*** - Download the new model and install it on the Raspberry Pi
 1. ***Test on the RPi*** - Run the toolkit and test out the new model in real world

+## Identify categories/classes
+1. ***Define Category Names*** - Compile a list of each different category of object you want to recognize. and gather examples of the objects to capture.
+Give each category a unique name.
+E.g. For hand signals: thumbsUp,thumbsDown, etc. For tools: cutters, needlenose, etc.
+1. ***Define a None Category*** - It is important to create a ***none*** category, especially in the case where there are only two categories (e.g. thumbsUp and thumbsDown).
+It helps the ML model to have other categories to make better identifications.
+For the none category, capture blank, blurry, or other "wrong" images that should be considered to be unimportant.
+The reason for this is that if you don't have a "none" category, the model may decide that a flat hand is a thumbsUp, since it has no other options to pick from.

 ## Capture and Archive
 ### Creating a high quality dataset
-It's important to understand that the machine learning model you create is only as good as the data you train it with.
+The machine learning model you create is only as good as the data you train it with.
 As the old saying goes, **garbage in, garbage out**.
 #### Image quality
 * ***Focus*** - Be sure to create a few test images and keep in mind that the Raspberry Pi camera is not perfect.
 In particular, the focus is fixed and is adjusted mechanically -- there is **no auto-focus!**.
 So the better focused your images are the better the model will be.
 Note that by default, the Pi Camera is focused far away - i.e. at infinity.
 Check this [Pi forum discussion](https://www.raspberrypi.org/forums/viewtopic.php?t=46637) for more information about changing the focus.
 * ***Lighting*** - The image quality can be significantly affected by poor lighting.
 Be sure your subject has enough light on it.
 Also think about the lighting conditions that will be in play when the application is in use.
 Indoor or outdoor lighting?
 Incandescent, LED or florescent lights (which all have different color balances)
 * ***Composition*** - The images you capture do not have to be artistic, but they do need to cover the entire object to be detected.
 So check to see if the thing is too small or cut off because it is too big.

 #### Image Diversity
 The machine learning model needs to be trained on a range of different examples of each object it will be expected to detect.
-For example, in our above "thumbs up example", what different hands will be used?
+For example, in our above "thumbs up example", what different hands will be used in your application?

-**Consider**:
+**For hands, CONSIDER**:
 * What skin tone do they have?
 * What gender or other characteristics do the hands have?
 * How aged are the hands?